aliyawar/biomech-functions/README.md

-This repo is a collection of MATLAB functions commonly used in biomechanics and gait analysis data analysis.
+This repo is a collection of MATLAB functions commonly used in locomotion biomechanics data analysis.

 # `Thexton.m`
 This function determines the threshold that best discriminates between signal and noise in a measured EMG signal.
 It is an implementation of the method desribed in